-\end{enumerate} In addition, if the hypotheses above hold for all $\alpha\in [\alpha_0,\alpha_1]$ where $\alpha_0, \alpha_1>0$, then $C_{\alpha},$ $C'_{\alpha}$ and $C''_{\alpha}$ depend only on $\alpha_0, \alpha_1$. \end{theorem} Theorem \ref{2} is applicable in a wide variety of situations as this paper hopes to demonstrate.\\ In [\cite{LMO1},\cite{LMO2},\cite{LMOV}], the authors introduced the K\"ahler-Yang-Mills (KYM) equations to parametrise the moduli space of triples $(X,E,L)$ (of a polarised manifold with a holomorphic vector bundle over it) and proved existence, non-existence, and uniqueness results for the same.
+\end{enumerate} In addition, if the hypotheses above hold for all $\alpha\in [\alpha_0,\alpha_1]$ where $\alpha_0, \alpha_1>0$, then $C_{\alpha},$ $C'_{\alpha}$ and $C''_{\alpha}$ depend only on $\alpha_0, \alpha_1$. \end{theorem} Theorem \ref{2} is applicable in a wide variety of situations as this paper hopes to demonstrate. \\ The proof of theorem \ref{2} is similar to the one in \cite{vamsi2}.
+However the main aim of this result is the geometric consequences.
+The solution of the Calabi-Yang-Mills equations does not depend on the genus of the Riemann surface unlike in the case of K\"ahler-Yang-Mills equations in \cite{LMO2}(Theorem $1.1$).
+We also used our result to prove that Gieseker stability of a vector bundle is equivalent to the existence of an almost Hermitian Einstein metric, in a special case.
+We also prove K\"ahlerness of the negative of the symplectic form which arises in the moment map interpretation of the Calabi-Yang-Mills equations in \cite{Vamsi3} for small $\alpha$.
+The magnitude of the admissible $\alpha$ depends only on $\tau$ and the positivity of the Ricci curvature of $f$.
+We want to remark that there is a small computational gap in the uniqueness proof in \cite{vamsi2} which can be fixed following the calculations in this paper.\\ In [\cite{LMO1},\cite{LMO2},\cite{LMOV}], the authors introduced the K\"ahler-Yang-Mills (KYM) equations to parametrise the moduli space of triples $(X,E,L)$ (of a polarised manifold with a holomorphic vector bundle over it) and proved existence, non-existence, and uniqueness results for the same.